 Get out There Online

 Yes, we have just said that music life can’t be conducted from behind a keyboard however putting in some effort to make you appear online is important.
 A lot of people now use the web on a daily basis and therefore it’s a prime location for you to be able to interact and hare your talent to others.
 You can also make use of things like finding the perfect source to buy beats online for you to work with and help get you noticed.
 It can be tough to have a presence online but it’s most definitely worth it try using platforms such as Youtube or Instagram.
+Many bands get their first shot at fame by sharing their work online, much like Joey Armstrong, who first released music on MySpace with his band Emily’s Army in 2008.
 Try not to get bogged down and follow trends, you are new and up and coming so set the trends yourself.

 Find Your Team